 8.“Do they have washers and dryers?"

-If you don’t have a typical western unit, you’ll have a washer with an attachment that is like the spin cycle of a traditional western setup.
+If you don’t have a new Japanese washer, you’ll have a washer with an attachment that is like the spin cycle of a traditional western setup.
 It’s a 2 part machine.
 Washing machines are small with a typical capacity being one-half of what you would find in the west.
 Built in next to it is a spinner.
 It’s a small cylindrical drum that whips the water out of your clothes.
 Why?
 Because you’ll be hanging them out to dry on the balcony.

 9.“How about porches or balconies?”